 This first qualifying stage also includes a procedural criterion.
 Detailed claims of substantial efficiencies would need to be supported by evidence from either recent past practice (e.g., past acquisitions resulting in cost savings) or from documentation prepared in the ordinary course of business at least one year prior to the merger announcement or filing.
 This latter provision would give no weight to the common practice in which parties commission economic studies of prospective efficiencies in preparation for their merger submissions to the agency.

-Efficiency claims that satisfy these two criteria would qualify for the second stage: full agency review along the lines of current practice.
+Efficiency claims that satisfy these three criteria would qualify for the second stage: full agency review along the lines of current practice.
 For mergers that are approved because of decisive efficiencies, there would be a third stage.
 This would require the merging parties, for a period of perhaps two to four years, to provide the agency with data and other information sufficient to assess the degree of realization of claimed efficiencies.
 Where realization cannot be verified by clear and convincing evidence, the agency would be empowered to take remedial action up to and including divestiture of the acquired assets.

 These two changes in policy and practice fully establishing the structural presumption, as well as limiting the efficiencies defense, would go far toward remedying two important weaknesses of the Merger Guidelines and merger enforcement.
 These would at the same time better reflect the law and economics, while easing the burden on the agencies.
 The opportunity to accomplish all these objectives simultaneously should not be missed.